dwbzero/csv-tools/README.md

   * Minimal external dependencies (best if there are no dependencies at all).
   * Reusable source code - so that more processing tools may be readily developed.
-  * Program independence - scripts can be copied individually.
   * Stream processing via STD I/O - to accommodate very large CSV data sources.
   * A commandline interface that could also be implemented in C.